mgp/book-notes/neat-words.md

 * moratorium: a temporary suspension of activity
 * oeuvre: the complete works of a writer, painter, or other artist
 * opprobrium: severe criticism and blame
+* preternatural (adj): beyond what is normal or natural
 * protean: easily and continuously changing
 * provenance: the place of origin of something
 * puerile: childishly silly and trivial